NNPDF/nnpdf/validphys2/docs/guide.md

 ```
 both of these require to compute the same convolutions.
 Validphys will
 realize this as long as both actions are iterated in the same way.
-However permuting "pdfs" and "theotyids" would result in the
+However permuting "pdfs" and "theoryids" would result in the
 convolutions computed twice, since the code cannot prove that they
 would be identical.